University of South Africa

-The university
+Campus

 Location

 Unisa's Muckleneuk Campus is located in Pretoria and is a major landmark of the capital city.
 It was in 1972 that Unisa moved into its new home on Muckleneuk Ridge having vacated the old quarters in central Pretoria.
 The complex of buildings was designed by Bryan Sandrock Architects in the 1960s and expresses an international style characterised by monumental proportions and engineering feats like the cantilevered structures.
 The most striking feature is the long projection from the brow of the hill, supported by a giant steel girder resting on a massive column.

 Also in Pretoria is the Sunnyside campus, the main area of student activity.
 The Florida campus in Johannesburg is Unisa's science campus.
 The College of Agriculture and Environmental Sciences and some departments of the College of Science, Engineering and Technology is housed here.
 The science campus contains 12 buildings, a library, two auditoriums and a large study area.
 It also includes a horticultural centre and a multipurpose research and training facility designed to meet the education and research needs of students in a range of programmes including agriculture, ornamental horticulture and nature conservation.
+Aside from in-person campuses, the University of South Africa also offers correspondence learning, extending their institution beyond brick-and-mortar locations.

 The university has seven regional centres in South Africa, servicing students in all nine provinces.
 These are: